bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 The plugin is currently only available for Red Hat Enterprise Linux 7 and CentOS 7.
 It requires the Python oVirt Engine SDK version 4, Red Hat Subscriptions customers can find the package **python-ovirt-engine-sdk4** in the ``rh-common`` repo, which may not be enabled by default.
-The oVirt project provides the package at https://resources.ovirt.org/pub/ovirt-4.3/rpm/el7/x86_64/
+The oVirt project provides the package at https://resources.ovirt.org/pub/ovirt-4.3/rpm/el7/x86_64/.

-The system runing the Bareos FD with this plugin must have network access to the oVirt/RHV engine server on the TCP ports 443 (https for API access) and 54323 (for Image I/O Proxy access).
+The system running the |fd| with this plugin must have network access to the oVirt/RHV engine server on the TCP ports 443 (https for API access) and 54323 (for Image I/O Proxy access).

 The QEMU Guest Agent (QEMU GA) should be installed inside VMs to optimize the consistency of snapshots by filesystem flushing and quiescing.
 This also allows custom freeze/thaw hook scripts in Linux VMs to ensure application level consistency of snapshots.
-On Windows the QEMU GA provides VSS support and live snapshots attempt to quiesce whenever possible.
+On Windows the QEMU GA provides VSS support thus live snapshots attempt to quiesce whenever possible.

 .. _oVirtPlugin-installation: